 Our Occupational Therapy Services are part of our Child Health and Disabilities Team.

-Occupational therapy services support children and young people up to the age of 18, who live in Bournemouth, and who have a permanent disability or complex health needs that have a significant impact on their daily living.
+Occupational therapy services support children and young people up to the age of 18, who live locally, and who have a permanent disability or complex health needs that have a significant impact on their daily living.

 We will assess the child or young person.
 Should they be eligible for a service we are able to provide equipment / an adaptation service.
 This ensures that they are able to live in an environment allowing them autonomy, safety and for them to receive appropriate care and support.

 All referrals to the Team for either services should be made to:

 If a professional is making the referral from an individual or family consent should be sought.